News & Events

 Welcome Shoppers!

-We regularly have themed special sales and events.
+We regularly have themed special sales and events like this one held before Valentine’s Day.

 Bargain Box at the Lanterman House

-On Sunday, May 28, Bargain Box Thrift Shop participated in the “Summer Picnic & Ukulele Rendezvous” with the Lanterman Docent Council, other nonprofit organizations, and local artisans ALF volunteers staffed a vintage table and spent the afternoon engaged with community members on the beautiful grounds.
-Proceeds from the sale of vintage merchandise directly benefited Assistance League of Flintridge community programs.
+On Sunday, May 26, the Bargain Box Thrift Shop joined the Lanterman Docent Council, other nonprofit organizations, and local artisans for the annual “Summer Picnic & Ukulele Rendezvous.”
+ALF volunteers staffed a vintage table and spent the afternoon engaged with community members on the beautiful grounds.
+Proceeds from the sale of vintage merchandise will directly benefit Assistance League of Flintridge community programs.

 Happy Memorial Day

-On Monday, May 29, Assistance League of Flintridge participated in the annual Fiesta Days Parade.
-ALF members has so much fun!
-A big thank you to everyone who cheered us on and for the community for supporting the Bargain Box Thrift Shop.
+On Monday, May 27, Assistance League of Flintridge was happy to participate in the annual Fiesta Days Parade.
+A big thank you goes out to all the folks that cheered us on and for the support of the Bargain Box Thrift Shop and our philanthropic programs this year.
+We truly appreciate being part of the greater foothills community for 70 years.

 ALF Invites Membership in “ALFie Lites”